Flare576/dotfiles/README.md

 # After I'm done, check where it can go next
 jira ts

 # if I don't have  a shortcut like `d[one]` or `p[R Review]`, I use the longer syntax
 jira t -s "Whatever State" -m "I've done what I can!"```

+# In case I need to drop a link to a poor, non-CLI coworker - this will put it on the Mac clipboard
+jira link
 ```

 The `r[eviewed]` command is a good example of combining several actions together if you want to add your own!